slimriki/first-part-webpage/README.md

 # first-part-webpage
-its the half of the website i created, based on another website, and the other half is ain another repository
+its the half of the website i created, based on another website, and the other half is on another repository